Rose1200/DElANI_STUDIO/README.md

   Project is written by Rose Kamau .

   # Technologies
-    The following technologies were used during the developement process:
+    The following are the technologies used in the making process :
     1. Jquery
     2. CSS
     3. Bootstrap 5